adrianmaciuc/prompt-academy/prompt-academy-workshop.md

 you can mark them partially done you can generate at the end of the day a summary of all tasks done

+## Test Data Generator (Mini Edition)
+(worked in vscode - copilot - local)
+You choose a data type—email, phone number, username, date range, numeric bounds—and it spits out valid, invalid, and borderline values.
+It’s like a vending machine for edge cases.

+## Tiny State Machine Visualizer
+(worked in vscode - multiple inputs to fix - local) You define states and transitions via quick text input, and it produces a diagram plus transition validation.
+Handy for spotting impossible or missing flows in UI logic.

+## File Size Simulator
+(worked in vscode - local only)
+Purpose: Creates dummy files of specified size for upload tests.
+Inputs: File size (KB/MB), file type.
+Output: Generated file.
+You can also create a dummy file as a csv file with x number of rows and y number of columns with random data inside

+Other examples:

 to TEST